Tonight on America’s Superchannel, KBBS…

 We see a man entering a café.
 He carries himself with a self-conscious air, a slight conspiratorial slouch to his shoulders.
 He wears those horrible eggshell colored Dockers that are tailored about as expertly as the average weather balloon.
 The camera shoots from waist height: the view of one crouching, as if embedded on the scene, surreptitiously.
-(Implication: a scandal is being uncovered.
+Implication: a scandal is being uncovered.
 There’s something lowly afoot.

 The man carries a laptop bag.
 A writer?

 A confiding voice-over narrator: Here at this neighborhood café, it’s being reported, not once, not twice—but three times, Ella Fitzgerald has played in the past week alone, with her bee-bopping and scatting like a house on fire.
 The very neighborhood café where this man (seen again, now seated) tries to work.
 But it turns out, the Lady, god love her, is not the best thing for productivity.

 Scat singing.
 What is it exactly?
 Annoying, that’s what.

 Then, in an exciting turn of events that no one saw coming!

 We see the man in the driver’s seat of his car, backing out of a parking space when his eyes dart to the radio as he hears the Lady herself rat-at-tat-tatting and zippity-doo-dooing!
 And wah-wah-weeing.